 - KCC: Kentucky Consular Center, part of the DOS Visa Office to which USCIS service centers send their I-129 petition approvals and associated files for scanning and entry into PIMS. - Nonimmigrant: An alien admitted to the U.S. temporarily, in either a work-related or non-work-related visa classification, or by way of the Visa Waiver Program, who does not intend to remain permanently.
-"Nonimmigrant intent" is an important consideration for all aliens seeking O-2 and any P status, and their dependents. - NCSC: National Call Service Center (part of USCIS), the toll-free number for most forms of assistance from USCIS, 1-800-375-5283.
-As of March 22, 2013 the NCSC is no longer open on Saturdays, and beginning April 1, the NCSC will be open from 8 a.m. to 6 p.m., Monday through Friday, in all four time zones in the contiguous United States. - Petitioner: The individual (U.S. citizen or permanent resident), entity, employer, presenter, agent, sponsor or other party that files a petition on behalf of an alien for a particular nonimmigrant classification. - PFI: Pre-Flight Inspection facility, where aliens undergo inspection by CBP personnel prior to boarding flights to the U.S. - PIMS: The Petition Information Management Service is the secure intranet KCC uses to make petition and application approval data available to consular posts abroad. - POE: Port of Entry (air, land or sea) - RFE: Request for Evidence (see definition of I-797 above) - USCIS: U.S. Citizenship and Immigration Services, part of the Department of Homeland Security. - Visa: A physical item embossed in a passport that contains a biometric photo embedded with fingerprint and other data, including the nonimmigrant classification involved.
+"Nonimmigrant intent" is an important consideration for all aliens seeking O-2 and any P status, and their dependents. - Petitioner: The individual (U.S. citizen or permanent resident), entity, employer, presenter, agent, sponsor or other party that files a petition on behalf of an alien for a particular nonimmigrant classification. - PFI: Pre-Flight Inspection facility, where aliens undergo inspection by CBP personnel prior to boarding flights to the U.S. - PIMS: The Petition Information Management Service is the secure intranet KCC uses to make petition and application approval data available to consular posts abroad. - POE: Port of Entry (air, land or sea) - RFE: Request for Evidence (see definition of I-797 above) - USCIS: U.S. Citizenship and Immigration Services, part of the Department of Homeland Security. - USCIS Contact Center: The USCIS Contact Center (part of USCIS), the toll-free number for most forms of assistance from USCIS, 1-800-375-5283.
+Representatives are available from 8 a.m. to 8 p.m.
+Eastern, Monday Friday (excluding federal holidays). - Visa: A physical item embossed in a passport that contains a biometric photo embedded with fingerprint and other data, including the nonimmigrant classification involved.
 Of itself, a visa does not impart status of any kind; rather, it simply is a travel document that enables the alien to present himself/herself at a POE or PFI for admission in a certain status.
 An alien can apply for entry at any point during the visa's validity.
 That the visa may expire while the alien is in the U.S. is irrelevant.
 What matters is the expiration date on the I-94 CBP issued to the alien on entry.
 That departure date should be on, or no more than 10 days after, the expiration date of the underlying classification period, as it is to that date, not the visa expiration date, that CBP is supposed to admit the alien.
 In general, all aliens require visas to enter the U.S. The visa requirement is waived for certain aliens, including those entering in Visa Waiver Program and Canadian citizens.